dev-bittu/lotus-grammar/grammar/basic_syntax/hello_world.md

 3. **`print("Hello, World!")`**
    Outputs the string `"Hello, World!"` to the console.

-This example shows the simplicity and readability of *b2*, resembling Python's style while maintaining the structure of a compiled language.
+This example shows the simplicity and readability of *lotus*, resembling Python's style while maintaining the structure of a compiled language.